-Does this financial product have a sustainable investment objective? •• ' Yes No sustai in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy cha its hav promotes Environmental/Social (E/S) paracteristics and while it does not have as objective a sustainable investment, it will we a minimum proportion of% of stainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% romotes E/S characteristics, but will not ke any sustainable investments
+Does this financial product have a sustainable investment objective? •• X Yes • No It will make a minimum of sustainable investments with an environmental objective: 100% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments how the sustainable objectives of this financial product are attained.

-Sustainability indicators measure now the sustainable objectives of this financial product are attained.
+Sustainability indicators measure how the sustainable phiestives of this